MerosCrypto/Meros/docs/Protocol/Merit.md

 Even with Checkpoints, Blockchain reorganizations can happen if a different, valid chain has a higher cumulative difficulty.
 In the case the cumulative difficulties are the same, the Blockchain whose tail Block has the higher hash is the proper Blockchain.

-Checkpoints are important, not just to make 51% attacks harder, but also to stop people without Merit from being able to replace an Entry via chain reorganization and defaulting manipulation.
-An Entry can be replaced by having it verified via normal operation, then wiping out all the Blocks that archive its Verifications, and then adding in Blocks which have a competing Entry default.
-Once the Entry defaults, it is finalized, even if the original Verifications are eventually archived on the Blockchain.
-Since every Entry has a Checkpoint during the time it takes to default, attackers cannot use a momentary hash power surge to force an Entry to be verified.
+Checkpoints are important, not just to make 51% attacks harder, but also to stop people without Merit from being able to replace a Transaction via chain reorganization and defaulting manipulation.
+A Transaction can be replaced by having it verified via normal operation, then wiping out all the Blocks that archive its Verifications, and then adding in Blocks which have a competing Transaction default.
+Once the Transaction defaults, it is finalized, even if the original Verifications are eventually archived on the Blockchain.
+Since every Transaction has a Checkpoint during the time it takes to default, attackers cannot use a momentary hash power surge to force a Transaction to be verified.

 `Checkpoint` has a variable message length; the 48-byte Block hash, 4-byte amount of signers, every signer's 96-byte BLS Public Key, and the 96-byte aggregate signature.